A guide to making your travel dreams a beautiful reality

 Keeping track of shared costs during travel

 Once the trip is completed, a detailed report of expenditures will be generated for your records.
 It keeps us all honest and on top of our costs.
 Over the years, I have had many friends share concerns that a trip, in the end, cost them more than their travel companions, as the math was suspicious at times.
 Sometimes, it was so bad that they refused to travel with them again.
-With Cost Split, it is done and well documented.
+With Cost Split, it is completed and well-documented.
 You can check out the Cost Split app here.

 There are several good apps, but Cost Split has been our favorite.